kuzzleio/sdk-java/doc/3/controllers/document/update/index.md

 A [UpdateOptions](/sdk/java/3/core-classes/update-options) object.

-The `update` method takes into account those following argument:
+The following options can be set:

 | Arguments          | Type                                         | Description                       |
 | ------------------ | -------------------------------------------- | --------------------------------- |           |